COSIMA/spack-config/README.md

 of the spack hash also allows for the same version of a given package to be compiled with different options.
-Note that there is nothing specific to the spack environments, as this is not necessary (two environments that require exactly the same package build in exactly the same way will share the corresponding installation).
+Note that there is nothing specific to the spack environments, as this is not necessary (two environments that require exactly the same package built in exactly the same way will share the corresponding installation).